A new state law that takes effect June 7 makes changes to when campaigns must report debts, pledges and initial financial activity.

 Public Disclosure Commission staff are working to help candidates and political committees comply with the new requirements.
 This is the first of several guides in the coming weeks to help explain Engrossed Substitute House Bill (ESHB) 2938.

 ESHB 2938 raises the threshold for debt reporting.
-Debts of more than $750 must be reported when they: 1) have been outstanding for more than five business days in the 30 days before an election; or 2) have been outstanding for more than 10 business days during all other times.
+Debts of more than $750 must be reported when they: 1) are outstanding as of the last day of the reporting period and have been outstanding for more than five business days in the 30 days before an election; or 2) are outstanding as of the last day of the reporting period and have been outstanding for more than 10 business days during all other times.

 The law also clarifies that regularly recurring expenses of the same amount (such as rent, utilities, insurance, cellular phone costs, and payments to campaign staff) do not have to be reported unless they were past due on the last day of the reporting period.